 Motoharu and Karasawa

-Vanilla Protagonist: Inverted with Tadakuni is a Generic Guy with no backstory and has fewer relationships with other characters than his two friends Hidenori and Yoshitake.
+Vanilla Protagonist: Tadakuni is a Generic Guy with no backstory and has fewer relationships with other characters than his two friends Hidenori and Yoshitake.
 Tadakuni's suffers from being Out of Focus, with no presence in some episodes and many chapters.
 His status is often lampshaded.
 He's Out of Focus after the first volume and episode 5, making him somewhat like an Ensemble Dark Horse.